Welcome.News Bites.The Teak Set.Projects.Can you Help?.LNER Sales.Gallery.Videos.Contacts.

 Owner: SVR Rolling Stock Trust Co Ltd (Registered Charity 1092723)

-This Gresley designed carriage 7960 is the last surviving LNER Kitchen Composite and was built at Doncaster in
+This Gresley designed carriage No.7960 is the last surviving LNER Kitchen Composite and was built at Doncaster in

-followed by the first-class saloon, seating 12.
-A side corridor leading from the first-class saloon gives access to a
+18, followed by the first-class saloon, seating 12.
+A side corridor leading from the first-class saloon gives access to

-saloon has quartered fiddle back veneered panels with mahogany trim and polished chrome metal fittings.
-The kitchen
+first-class saloon has quartered fiddle back veneered panels with mahogany trim and polished chrome metal fittings.

-was originally equipped with a sink, refrigerated cupboards and an electric cooker and oven.
-Two Stones dynamos
+The kitchen was originally equipped with a sink, refrigerated cupboards and an electric cooker and oven.
+Two Stones

-rated at 7·2Kw where mounted on the underframe to provide power, belt driven from one of the axles and
+dynamos rated at 7·2Kw were mounted on the underframe to provide power, belt driven from one of the axles and

 supplemented by batteries.
 The carriage rode on heavy-type compound bolster bogies.
 The body is 9ft 3in wide and

-catering vehicles, with the aim of replacing all of those of pre-1939 construction.
-Some all-electric cars were
+vehicles, with the aim of replacing all of those of pre-1939 construction.
+Some all-electric LNER cars were

 converted to propane equipment from 1958 to extend their working lives, but this did not include 7960, which was